NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   is owned by a particular client (we will call this client *A*).
 If you would like other clients to be able to reach *A*'s subnet, you can use ``--push "route ..."`` together with ``--client-to-client`` to effect this.
-In order for all clients to see *A*'s subnet, OpenVPN must push this route to all clients EXCEPT for *A*, since the subnet is already owned by *A*.
-OpenVPN accomplishes this by not not pushing a route to a client if it matches one of the client's iroutes.
+In order for all clients to see *A*'s subnet, spotify must push this route to all clients EXCEPT for *A*, since the subnet is already owned by *A*. spotify accomplishes this by not not pushing a route to a client if it matches one of the client's iroutes.

 --iroute-ipv6 args